kaboc/pot/packages/pottery/README.md

   ),
 );
 ```

-`pots` is a Map with key-value pairs of a Pot and a factory.
-Each of the factories
-becomes available for a corresponding Pot thereafter.

 > [!NOTE]
 > It is easier to understand how to use `Pottery` by imagining it as something